KuldeepKochale/git-demo/README.md

 # Devops First Project
-this is my first Devops project.
+this is my first Devops project test one .

 # tools Used
 -vs code